Located in the mountains of northern Laos, Luang Prabang is nestled between the Mekong and Nam Khan rivers and reaches 700 meters above sea level.

 My advice is visit during its dry season, from November to May.

 Stay near the night market and you will be a stone's throw from the epic Mekong River that winds down through the valleys, carving up the jungle and playing host to wading fisherman casting chained nets into its waters.

 The food is very good in Luang Prabang, but if I had to recommend one place it would be the Saffron Coffee shop.
 You will find an abundance of baguettes and cakes everywhere, a timeless sign of French colonial rule.

-If you speak a bit of Thai you can get by bartering in the market and speaking with shop staff, and if you speak Thai-Isaan you will have a considerable advantage as the two dialects are closely related.
+If you speak a bit of Thai, you will be able to get by bartering in the market and speaking with shop staff.
+And if you speak Thai-Isaan you will have a considerable advantage as the two dialects are closely related and understood.

 15 Things to Do in Luang Prabang

 I apologize in advance for the some of the not so great video footage.
-It was from 2012 on an old camera but it still captures some of the essence.
+It is from 2012 and on an old camera, but it still captures the essence.

 1. Climb Mount Phousi